patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/banner/banner.md

 The padding required above and below a banner will depend on where it is placed.

-- **When placed above or below the page,** the padding above and below should be 0px, as the banner should touch top and/or bottom of the page.
+- **When placed above or below the page,** the padding above and below should be 0px, as the banner should touch the top and/or bottom of the page.

   <img src="./img/placement-1.png" alt="Padding when banner is placed above and below the page" />